harness/developer-hub/release-notes/continuous-delivery.md

   Improved error message handling for YAML processing fails.
 The error message now display files that contain errors and points to the problematic part of the file.
 - Step or stage requested input values during execution and failed with the error: `Cannot update execution status for the PlanExecution IZCFwQMXR5uSv_RxC7fqCA with RUNNING`.
 (CDS-69342, ZD-44344)

   A code enhancement fixed this issue.
-With this enhancement, the quotes inside the filed YAML can be escaped resulting in a valid YAML.
+With this enhancement, the quotes inside the field YAML can be escaped resulting in a valid YAML.
 - Fixed an issue where strings were interpreted as scientific notations.
 (CDS-69063, ZD-44206)
 - Fixed an issue where error logs were removed to stop error flooding into GCP logs when Git authentication fails.
 (CDS-68760)
 - A force delete option appeared when deleting a template referenced by another template.
-Enabling the force delete deleted the referenced template but the remaining versions were no longer visible on the UI.
+Enabling force delete deleted the referenced template but the remaining versions were no longer visible on the UI.
 (CDS-68683)

   Added additional test coverage for some workflows to resolve this issue.
 - Spot Elastigroup deployments failed to fetch the instance health, and expired.
 (CDS-56451, ZD-41436)